 The Furbo is best used with small, round, hard or semi-hard treats.

 The PetCube Bites is a square, black-and-white container that can sit on a flat surface or be mounted to the wall.
-It’s sleek and innocuous, though a bit bigger than the Furbo.
+It’s sleek and innocuous, though the updated 2019 Petcube Bites is bit taller than the Furbo.

-Like the Furbo, the PetCube Bites can be paired with Amazon Alexa or your smartphone to talk to your dog or deliver treats.
+Like the Furbo, the PetCube Bites can be paired with Amazon Alexa or your smartphone (version 2 now comes with Alexa built-in) to talk to your dog or deliver treats.

 Unlike the Furbo, this camera lets you vary the distance that you toss treats.
 It can also schedule treat times, which can be extremely useful for separation anxiety training.